Connecting Engineers & Scientists

 Internship opportunities in the U.S. by the Princeton Review.

-Applications for the 2014 WISE Program are now being accepted.
-The deadline is 31 December 2013.
+The application period for the 2014 WISE Program has ended.
+The deadline for the 2015 program will be 31 December 2013.

 WISE Alumni Now Linked In

 Thanks to 2000 WISE Alumni Jon Horek, who established a community to help WISE program alumni stay in touch.

 IEEEtv prepared a five minute video, featuring the

 2008 participants of the WISE program.
 The video offers a program

 overview and feedback from Interns on the WISE experience.